LibreTechnica/libretechnica.github.io/content/en/docs/getstarted/threatmodel.md

 weight: 20
 images: []
 ---
-LibreTechnica broadly responds to the advents of surveillance capitalism, hyper-consumerism, and other encroachements on our digital rights.
+LibreTechnica broadly responds to the advents of surveillance capitalism, hyper-consumerism, and other encroachments on our digital rights.
 These threats are grouped into five domains- one or two of which may be most important to you.

 --------------------